jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

 ### 37 Organisations of employees or employers and professional and trade associations
 (1) It shall be unlawful for an organisation to which this section applies, or for any person acting or purporting to act on behalf of any such organisation,—by reason of any of the prohibited grounds of discrimination.
-  (a) To refuse or omit to accept any person for membership; or (b) To offer any person less favourable terms of membership and less favourable access to any benefits, facilities, or services, including the right to stand for election and hold office in the organisation, than would otherwise be made available; or
+  (a) to refuse or omit to accept any person for membership; or (b) to offer any person less favourable terms of membership and less favourable access to any benefits, facilities, or services, including the right to stand for election and hold office in the organisation, than would otherwise be made available; or
-  (c) To deprive a person of membership, or suspend him or her, in circumstances in which other persons would not be deprived of membership or suspended,—
+  (c) to deprive a person of membership, or suspend him or her, in circumstances in which other persons would not be deprived of membership or suspended,—
 (1A) It is unlawful for an organisation to which this section applies, or for any person acting or purporting to act on behalf of any such organisation, to fail to provide special services or facilities that could reasonably be provided by the organisation in the circumstances and that, if provided, would enable a person with a disability to—
   (a) be accepted and remain in membership; or
   (b) be given equal access to benefits, facilities, or services provided by the organisation (including the right to stand for election and hold office).